ahmadelsallab/CV/README.md

 ALLOWED_HOSTS = ["server_domain_or_IP"]
 ```

-- On the local side: connect to your remote machine in SSH: see below, the open the ip_address:8000
+- On the local side: connect to your remote machine in SSH as described, then in the browser, open the `ip_address:8000/cv` or `dns_name:8000/cv`, you will see the website up and running.

 __What's wrong with this approach?__
 You need to keep connected with SSH to the machine.
 If it's closed, the website is down.